TylerRector/affine-transport/README.md

 ## Spec

-`spec/AffineTransport.lean` is the encoder written out as an executable specification: every constant, every rounding rule, the tile addressing, and the byte accounting, in the order the encoder applies them.
-It exists so the pipeline can be rebuilt in another language without reading NumPy, so it is deliberately literal: `toFp16` is bit-exact against `numpy.float16`, `roundHalfEven` is `numpy.rint` rather than Lean's `Float.round`, and the hole fill is written as Jacobi iteration on the same linear system SciPy solves directly.
+`spec/AffineTransport.lean` is the encoder written out as an executable specification every constant, every rounding rule, the tile addressing, and the byte accounting, in the order the encoder applies them.
+It exists so the pipeline can be rebuilt in another language without reading NumPy, so it is deliberately literal. `toFp16` is bit-exact against `numpy.float16`, `roundHalfEven` is `numpy.rint` rather than Lean's `Float.round`, and the hole fill is written as Jacobi iteration on the same linear system SciPy solves directly.

 `spec/Invariants.lean` states over `ℝ` layers compose as a monoid under front-to-back stacking, and equal-cost atoms make the frame's Lagrangian separable.
 It is the only file that needs Mathlib.